 The thing is you don’t have as much money as you had while you were married.
 Another thing is, paying a divorce attorney, court taxes and potentially a therapist will cost you a lot.
 You might be confused and not ready to deal with it, but you should.

 When you enter the divorce process, you should be aware that it will take some time before you finally sign the papers.
-You should inform yourself on different types of divorce, on all of the potential divorce attorneys in your town, your rights and obligations, how to take care of your children and how not to end up giving all of your belongings to your ex-spouse.
+You should inform yourself on different types of divorce, on all of the potential divorce attorneys in your town, your rights and obligations, what does a woman get in a divorce generally and even specifically in your case, how to take care of your children and how not to end up giving all of your belongings to your ex-spouse.

 Additionally, if your husband was the one who dealt with financial and law related tasks in your house, this process can be even more intimidating.
 But, if you learn all you can about the situation you are in, your comfort level will rise as well as your odds of success.